How TIL therapy can fight solid tumors

 TIL therapy is similar in some ways to another type of cell and gene therapy, CAR T-cell therapy.
 Both use the patient’s own immune cells to fight cancer.

-The main difference is CAR T-cell therapy, short for chimeric antigen receptor T-cell therapy, requires scientists to modify T cells in a lab to make them more proficient against cancer.
-The U.S. Food and Drug Administration has approved six CAR T-cell therapies for various types of blood cancers.
+The main difference is CAR T-cell therapy, short for chimeric antigen receptor T-cell therapy, requires scientists to genetically modify T cells in a lab to make them more proficient against cancer.
+The FDA has approved six CAR T-cell therapies for various types of blood cancers.
 None have yet worked consistently or safely for solid tumors, though.

 TIL therapy uses T cells that are already winning the battle against cancer.
-Rather than modifying these cells, scientists simply have to expand their numbers so that the immune system has more cells adept against cancer.
+Rather than modifying these cells genetically, scientists simply have to expand their numbers so that the immune system has more cells adept at infiltrating tumors.
 This type of cancer cell therapy is promising since it doesn’t start from ground zero in the fight against cancer.

 Using TIL therapy to treat cancer